infinohq/hwx/docs/cuda.md

 HWX caches loaded modules to avoid recompiling on every call.

-## Supported targets
+## Supported targets and toolchain

-CUDA support primarily targets Linux systems with a working CUDA toolkit installation.
+CUDA support primarily targets Linux systems with a working CUDA toolkit installation (driver + toolkit).
+HWX also uses `nvcc` for a small CUDA/CUB wrapper where needed.